Milestones in the company's history

 2013

 Albert Handtmann Elteka GmbH & Co.
-KG moves from Arthur-Handtmann-Straße in Biberach to the Aspach industrial zone.
-A production area covering 8,000 m² and an office building of 1,900 m² is constructed on a 23,000 m² plot.
+KG relocates from Arthur-Handtmann-Straße in Biberach to the Aspach industrial estate.
+A production area covering 8,000 square metres and an office building of 1,900 square metres is constructed on a 23,000 square metres plot.

 The company has developed into one of the world's leading global manufacturers of engineering plastics.
 All engineering activities and production, as well as any assembly work for all products, are performed at the headquarters in Biberach.